tooflytrey/otp-bot-new-version/README.md

-# Simple Discord OTP Bot
+# New Version Of Simple OTP Bot

-Simple Discord OPT Bot, working with any company or service name.
+Simple OTP Bot, working with any company or service name.

 This OTP Bot is capable of fetching you an OTP code sent to any phone number for 2FA/MFA verification.

 See the bot in action at: https://ibb.co/t3VGqGv

-Just send command: "/dial" to start grabbing yout OTP.
+Just send command: "/dial" to start grabbing your OTP.

 # THIS SORCE CODE IS FREE AND FOR EDUCATION PURPOSE ONLY.

 For Step-By-Step Installation Process Join My Discord Server.

-And For more advanced Discord and Telegram Bots.
+And For more advanced Discord and Telegram OTP Bots.

 # Contact me on my new Chennel and Server